-The term Additional Learning Needs (ALN) and Additional Learning Provision has replaced Special Educational Needs (SEN) and Special Educational Provision.
+The term Additional Learning Needs (ALN) and Additional Learning Provision is replacing Special Educational Needs (SEN) and Special Educational Provision.

 You might hear teachers and other professionals refer to your child’s ‘special educational needs’ – this means the same as additional learning needs.

 The term ‘additional learning needs’ has a legal definition and refers to children and young people with learning, physical or sensory needs that make it harder to learn than most children of the same age.

 The definition of ALN includes all of those regarded as having SEN, i.e. children and young people supported through School/Early Years Action, School/Early Years Action Plus and with statements of SEN).
 In addition, the term is also to be used for young people up to the age of 25 who are currently said to have Learning Difficulties and Disabilities (LDD).